• Skip to secondary menu

 Extending the kitchen cabinets and building out the peninsula - kitchen reno

-I did not add a back onto the box simply because I knew that I would be tiling the back wall and so there wasn’t a need for a back, and even if you don’t want to tile, there is nothing wrong with seeing wall through the open cabinets!
+I did not add a back onto the box simply because I knew that I would be tiling the back wall and so there wasn’t a need for a back, and even if you don’t want to tile, there is nothing wrong with seeing a wall through the open cabinets!

-After the face frame boards were attached, I placed the box on top of my cabinets, and then added the crown molding and small molding as it is to hide any imperfections and non level lines of the ceiling or existing cabinets.
+After the face frame boards were attached, I placed the box on top of my cabinets and then added the crown molding and small molding as it is to hide any imperfections and nonlevel lines of the ceiling or existing cabinets.
 I just used brad nails so they could easily be removed if I ever wanted to take this down.
 You can use glue if you prefer, but they aren’t going anywhere!

 Extending the kitchen cabinets and building out the peninsula - kitchen reno

 I didn’t show you how to add the molding to the bottom, but I am assured you can do that all on your own!
 LoL!
-Once it’s done and your cabinets will look like a million bucks!
+Bevel the corners of your bottom molding at 45 degrees off square to give it seamless corners!

 Extending the kitchen cabinets to the ceiling